heptarch/heptarch.github.io/drafts/demon.md

 afraid we will never know."

 The Duke will go to India, win a famine and lose an uprising.
-Ellen will return to the tunnels, where, one molecule at a time, she teleports a demon from otherspace.
+Ellen will return to the tunnels, where, one molecule at a time, she teleports a demon out of otherspace.

 <p align="center">
   ⁂